 Sugar and Cinnamon to sprinkle in the middle

 In a bowl combine the flour baking powder baking soda, salt, and Cinnamon, cut in butter until the mixture resembles coarse crumbs.
 Stir in the egg, yogurt, and vanilla just until combined.
 Turn onto a floured surface.
 Knead 6 to 8 times.
-Flatten in a round circle and sprinkle sugar and cinnamon on top and then fold over to get the cinnamon in the middle.
-Flatten in a round circle again.
-Cut into a 9 inch circle cut into eight squares.
+Flatten into a round circle and sprinkle sugar and cinnamon on top and then fold over to get the cinnamon in the middle.
+Flatten into a round circle again.
+Cut into a 9-inch circle cut into eight squares.
 Place on a ungreased baking sheet.
 Brush tops with milk sprinkle with sugar.
 Bake at 425° for 12 to 15 minutes or until golden brown